alibaba/Tora/README.md

 ## 📣 Updates

+- `2025/01/06` 🔥🔥We released Tora Image-to-Video, including inference code and model weights.
 - `2024/12/13` SageAttention2 and model compilation are supported in diffusers version.
 Tested on the A10, these approaches speed up every inference step by approximately 52%, except for the first step.
 - `2024/12/09` 🔥🔥Diffusers version of Tora and the corresponding model weights are released.
 Inference VRAM requirements are reduced to around 5 GiB.
 Please refer to [this](diffusers-version/README.md) for details.
 - `2024/11/25` 🔥Text-to-Video training code released.